ltfschoen/AIND-Recognizer/README.md

 * Debug using IntelliJ breakpoints (instead of time-consuming iPython) by setting up configurating that runs `main.py`

+* Troubleshooting
+    * If get errors in Jupyter Notebook, it may be becaue compiled .pyc files are out of sync with .py files.
+Try resolving by deleting .pyc files `rm *.pyc` and restarting the Jupyter notebook

 # Chapter 2 - Rubrics Checklist <a id="chapter-2"></a>

 Build system that recognizes words communicated using American Sign Language (ASL).